ESIPFed/data-help-desk/docs/planning/overview_of_planning.md

 ## User needs

 <!-- prettier-ignore -->
-1.  **Be Approachable**
-    -   Remember that researchers may not always know what questions to ask, so be approachable and help them understand the scope of the data help desk.
-Share science expertise to build trust.

 1.  **Prepare for Common Questions**
     -   Be aware of common questions asked at data help desks, such as where to deposit or find data, how to write data management plans, and what FAIR